Costs are high for florists, customers on Valentine’s Day

 FAYETTEVILLE, Ark.
-(KNWA/KFTA) — The Owner of Zuzu’s Petals & Gifts in Fayetteville said Valentine’s Day is one of her busiest days of the year.
-She normally goes through hundreds of stems for her arrangements each Valentine’s Day.
+(KNWA/KFTA) — The owner of Zuzu’s Petals & Gifts in Fayetteville said Valentine’s Day is one of her busiest days of the year, normally going through hundreds of stems for her arrangements each Valentine’s Day.

 With inflation impacting everyday items for Arkansans, people aren’t wanting to pay as much for arrangements.